 Mini entertainment hubs recommended

-Other recommendations from the UniSC research include the establishment of a mid-sized 2000-person capacity venue in Maroochydore, and reworking existing industrial spaces.
+Other recommendations from the UniSC research include establishing a mid-sized 2,000-capacity venue in Maroochydore and reworking existing industrial spaces.

-Dr Vance says he hopes to see the establishment of local entertainment “hubs”, similar to Noosa Junction and Maleny Lane.
+Dr Vance said he hopes to see the development of local entertainment “hubs”, similar to Noosa Junction and Maleny Lane.

 “The Coast is realistically a spread-out string of villages.

-“We need to stimulate the development and promotion of these local hubs… and normalise this behaviour as we work towards the 2032 Olympics and Paralympic.”
+“We need to stimulate the development and promotion of these local hubs and normalise this behaviour as we work towards the 2032 Olympics and Paralympics.”

 Social media users have their say

-Locals took to the UniSC Facebook page to air their views.
+Locals also took to the UniSC Facebook page to share their views.

-Luke Mills says: “We need more venues to attract different kinds of people.”
+Luke Mills said: “We need more venues to attract different kinds of people.

 “It’s a very cliquey environment wherever you go because there’s no diversity in the kind of entertainment the Coast has to offer.
 Brissy is a million times better.”

-Emma Mitchell puts it back on the uni, saying: “I honestly think the UniSC Sippy Downs campus is ridiculously under-utilised!
+Emma Mitchell put the focus back on the university, saying: “I honestly think the UniSC Sippy Downs campus is ridiculously under-utilised.

-Justin Raderson blames the high number of retirement aged people “who aren’t into a rowdy night out”.
+Justin Raderson blamed the high number of retirement-aged residents “who aren’t into a rowdy night out”.

 Have your say

-UniSC researchers are now seeking members of the public to share their thoughts on the state of the Sunshine Coat’s night life.
+UniSC researchers are now seeking public feedback on the state of the Sunshine Coast’s nightlife.

 Pingback: 'This is not a drill.
 Once the nightlife is gone, it’s gone.'
 Noosa Junction businesses speak out against noise complaints - Yelo Mag